 Over the course of many years, a tidy collection of bird eggs has made its way across the world.
 The collection’s final resting place just so happens to be here at Te Papa, where Natural History intern Isabella Milner has steadily worked through cataloguing it, and packing the eggs away into their forever homes.
 Here she describes how eggs are identified despite having very little information to go on.

 In a collaboration between National Services Te Paerangi and Whanganui Regional Museum, Te Papa’s bicultural researcher Hokimate Harwood brought her extensive feather identification skills to a community of 30 weavers and bird enthusiasts earlier this year.
 Hokimate’s feather identification research looks to decode materials and messages within kākahu | feather

 You’ve probably seen forensic scientists on TV taking swabs and fingerprints from crime scenes.
 They aren’t wearing labcoats, hairnets and gloves to look cool but to prevent them contaminating their forensic evidence with their own DNA.
 But how do scientists deal with items that are already contaminated with unwanted human

 It’s getting cooler and wetter – ideal for the emergence of many fungi.
 This was brought home to me when I recently discovered an abundance of this distinctive little mushroom while holidaying near Rotorua.
-New Zealand’s fungal collections and professional expertise are concentrated at the Auckland campus of Landcare Research.
+In places, I could barely step without squashing one of these blue beauties.
+Entoloma hochstetteri is

 Last week, along with 15 other people from museums and galleries around New Zealand who work with photographic collections, I attended a course on the care and identification of photographic prints and negatives.
 The course was taken by Gawain Weaver, a photographic conservator from San Francisco and he also gave